 The Australian healthcare industry continues to be a hot sector for investment in 2019.
 For healthcare business owners that are considering selling, it’s important to get your business sale-ready.
 This will allow you to get the best possible sale price.

 If you’re interested in selling a healthcare business, talk to Nash Advisory.
-Our team are experts at valuing, buying and selling healthcare businesses, and facilitating deals that get the best possible results for our clients.
+We are experts at valuing, buying, and selling healthcare businesses, and facilitating deals that get the best possible results for our clients.

 There is a strong demand for businesses in the healthcare sector, largely thanks to Australia’s ageing population, rising medical spend per capita and the quality of Australian healthcare services.

 Both local and offshore investors have shown a strong appetite for a range of businesses across the Australian healthcare sector, including:

 - Medical device manufacturing and distribution

 - Medical consumables manufacturing and distribution

 - Disability and rehabilitation services

 - Cosmetic clinics such as laser treatments and cosmetic injections